 Milwaukee just announced its largest cordless circular saw: the M18 FUEL 10-1/4″ Rear Handle Circular Saw (3026-20), and it’s built for framers who want to cut through 4× dimensional lumber without dragging a cord across the jobsite.
-Launch is set for June 2026, and the product is currently at “Notify Me” status on Milwaukee’s website.
+Launch is set for July 2026, and the product is currently at “Notify Me” status on Milwaukee’s website.

 What Makes the 3026-20 Different

 The 10-1/4″ blade is the key.
 Most cordless circular saws top out at 7-1/4″, which cuts 3× material but requires two passes on 4× lumber.
-The 3026-20 hits 3-13/16″ depth of cut at 90°, meaning it handles 4×4s and 4×6s in a single clean pass — the same capacity as traditional worm drive saws that are standard on framing sites.
+The 3026-20 hits 3-13/16″ depth of cut at 90° and 2-3/4″ at 45°, meaning it handles 4×4s and 4×6s in a single clean pass with bevel cuts included.
+That’s the same capacity as traditional worm drive saws that have been standard on framing sites for decades.

 Key Specs

-- Blade size: 10-1/4″ (comes with 28T thick kerf framing blade)
+- Blade size: 10-1/4″ (comes with 28T thick kerf framing blade with diamond venting pattern)

-- Depth of cut: 3-13/16″ at 90° / check manufacturer specs for bevel depth
+- Depth of cut: 3-13/16″ at 90° / 2-3/4″ at 45°

-- Weight: 13.6 lbs (with HD12.0 battery)
+- Weight: 10.3 lbs bare / 13.6 lbs with HD12.0 battery

 - Battery life: Up to 250 cuts per charge in 4×4 lumber (M18 FORGE HD12.0)

-- Safety: AUTOSTOP Advanced Kickback Protection — shuts off power on severe kickback detection
+- Safety: AUTOSTOP Advanced Kickback Protection, shuts off power on severe kickback detection

 - Construction: All-magnesium guards and shoe